Student Research Opportunities

 Most students who major in chemistry or chemistry with a biochemistry concentration conduct at least one semester of capstone research in close collaboration with a member of the chemistry faculty.
 Research activities in the department are supported by both internal and external grants, and lead to publications in peer-reviewed science journals and presentations at local and national meetings.
 While conducting their research, students have direct access to all of the state-of-the-art equipment in the department.

-During the academic year, you can conduct research for 1 credit (CH 171), 2 credits (CH 271) or 3 credits (CH 371).
+During the academic year, you can conduct research for 1 credit (CH 171), 2 credits (CH 271), 3 credits (CH 371), or 4 credits (CH 385).
 For Honors, a student must complete at least two semesters of 300-level research or equivalent, submit an honors thesis on the work, present it to the Department, as well as meet the GPA requirements.

 During the summer, you can do collaborative research with faculty (10 weeks, typically starting the end of May through the start of August).
 For summer research, start talking with faculty members in November the year prior in order to have time to apply for funding.
 There are competitive internal grants, the Faculty Student Summer Research Program and the Schupf Program, that can cover your room & board along with providing a stipend.
 Individual faculty may have external grants that provide additional opportunities for summer research.